zachgk/catln/docs/philosophy/testing.md

 However, it is unreliable for humans to decide the appropriate elements from the function domain to test.
 There are other alternatives.
 The most common alternative is known as property testing.
 In property testing, you describe a property of the function that should be true for all inputs.
 For example, a property of appending to a list is that the length of the list increases by one.
 This property is true, and could be verified, for all types of lists, lengths of lists, contents of the lists, and elements that are being appended.
 Then, the testing Engine can accept the responsibility of choosing items from the domain to test as well as ensuring code coverage.

 The one potential issue with property testing is that the choice of properties may not fully verify correctness.
-In the example I gave, numerous incorrect (if contrived) problems are possible such as inserting the wrong element, messing up the rest of the list, and changing the types.
+In the example of appending while only checking the length, numerous incorrect (if contrived) problems are possible such as inserting the wrong element, messing up the rest of the list, and changing the types.
 None of these would cause the property test to fail.
 Formally, the property testing restricts the co-domain and then verifies that the values produced are in the smaller co-domain.
 A co-domain of 1 would perfectly test the values, but larger co-domains will not.
 In the appending example, we could perfectly property test it by ensuring that the last element is the one appended and the preceding elements are the original list.
-Regardless, property tests occupy only a single line of code so they excel in terms of ease of creation.
+Regardless, property tests greatest strength is how little work is required to create them.

 Another potential avenue for testing is by creating multiple definitions of a function.
 Those definitions should then match for all inputs in a domain.
 Duplicate functions are the best form of testing as they can fully verify across the domain and fully verify each element in the domain.
-This idea is identified as [arrow testing](arrowTesting.md).
+This idea is a part of [arrow testing](arrowTesting.md).

 ## Testing Implementation